interstar/golden-pond/README.md

 The status of the Haxe->Java code is that :
 - it now transpiles to Java and passes all the unit tests
 - and bundles this into a JAR file
-- you can build and run an example Java program ( /haxe/for-distribution/java/Example.java ) that uses the library
+- you can build and run an example Java program in `current/haxe/for-distribution/java/` that uses the library
 - Eventually there'll be an Android app featuring the library.
 That's a longer term goal.